Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: A discrete Mirzakhani recursion for matrix correlators

 The rewriting as a total $z_m$-derivative is only for later convenience.
 On the other hand, due to the presence of a double pole, the residues at $z = z_m^{\pm 1}$ directly evaluate as a total $z_m$-derivative:

 As for the $C$-term, a direct computation shows that the residues at $z = z_1^{\pm}$ give

-In both cases, the relevant residues involve the correlation functions divided by $Q$.
-Since we are interested in the discrete Laplace transform of such expressions, it is natural to expect that this transform is obtained as the convolution of the operation for the case $Q = 1$ (i.e.\ the GUE case) with the discrete Laplace transform of $1/Q$.
-This is precisely the content of \cref{lem:GUE,lem:conv}, whose proof is given in the appendix.
-Before proceeding further, let us comment on the parity conditions appearing in the appendix.
-We aim to compare the discrete Laplace transform of $W_{g,n}$ with that of $W_{B_m}$ and $W_C$.
-In formulas,
+In both cases, the relevant residues involve the correlation differentials divided by $Q$.
+Since we are interested in the discrete Laplace transform of such expressions, it is natural to expect that this transform is obtained as the convolution of the kernels corresponding to $Q = 1$ (i.e. GUE) with the discrete Laplace transform of $1/(\gamma^2 Q)$.
+This is precisely the content of \cref{lem:GUE,lem:conv} in the appendix.
+The final result reads